ibhavneshbaghel2213/Insta-scrapper-by-hashtag/README.md

-# This code will scrap all the posts which has a hashtag you entered, also it will retuen csv file as a output.
+# This code will scrap all the posts which has a hashtag you entered, also it will return csv file as a output.